B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 Non-compliance or non-cooperation with the server administration to respect any of the above parameters will lead to your account being permanently banned, with the possibility to create another account later.

+### <a id="1.4"></a><span style="color: #0088CC">1.4 Player Behavior and Exclusion Policy</span>

+The Administrative Team reserves the right to select and, if necessary, permanently remove players from the server.
+We base our decisions on attitude, behavior, toxicity, and other relevant aspects.
+Our goal is to maintain a pleasant environment for all users, and individuals who cause issues will be excluded.

 ## <a id="2"></a><span style="color: #0088CC">CAP.
 2 BASIC RULES</span>

 ### <a id="2.1"></a><span style="color: #0088CC">2.1 In Character (IC)</span>